 Airam received his initial musical training as a french horn player for twelve years in the Conservatory of Santa Cruz de Tenerife mentored by Maestro Guillermo Zarzo.
 Lately he finished his formal vocal studies with Maestra Dolors Aldea in Barcelona.
 During his years of training he was given instruction by such illustrious singers and maestros as Vittorio Terranova, Dalton Baldwin, Lorraine Nubar, Dame Ann Murray, Fabio Luisi, Hedwig Fassbender, Eytan Pessen, Reinaldo Macías, Carlos Chausson, Dmitry Vdovin, Roger Vignoles, Laurent Naouri, Natalie Dessay and Mariella Devia.

-In 2008 he initiates a fruitful relationship with the Gran Teatre del Liceu in Barcelona, where he has the chance to sang in several productions as the Erster Gefangener in Fidelio, Ein buckliger Spieler in Prokofiev’s The gambler, Venditore di canzonette in Il tabarro and Nathanaël in Les contes d’Hoffmann.
+In 2008 he initiates a fruitful relationship with the Gran Teatre del Liceu in Barcelona, where he has the chance to sing in several productions as the Erster Gefangener in Fidelio, Ein buckliger Spieler in Prokofiev’s The gambler, Venditore di canzonette in Il tabarro and Nathanaël in Les contes d’Hoffmann.

-As a company member of Zürich Opernhaus, Airam began the 15-16 season highlighted as “a truly luxury for the cast” for his debut in the role of Dr. Cajus in Zürich production of Falstaff, alongside Bryn Terfel as the eponymous anti hero.
+In 2014 he obtained great reviews from critics and public after his interpretation of five different characters (Le Commissaire, Le Garde, Le Facteur, Le Mécanicien & Le Gardien) in the Zürich premiere of Martinu’s Juliette, conducted by Maestro Fabio Luisi.
+Airam began the 15-16 season highlighted as “a truly luxury for the cast” for his debut in the role of Dr. Cajus in Zürich production of Falstaff, alongside Bryn Terfel as the eponymous anti hero.
 In the same season he sang the roles of Gastone in La Traviata, Steuermann in Der fliegende Holländer and Malcolm in Macbeth.
 At the beginning of 2016 he also debuted at Teatro Real de Madrid singing Geharnischter Mann in Barrie Kosky’s awarded production of Mozart’s Die Zauberflöte.

-Native of Tenerife in the Canary Islands, the young spanish tenor is part of a family of musicians.
+Native of Tenerife in the Canary Islands, the young Spanish tenor is part of a family of musicians.